Fiber Is No Longer the Quiet Nutrient

 Ready to Build the Next Generation of Fiber-Forward Supplements?

 Reliance is ready.
-With over 40 years of experience, deep ingredient expertise, and in-house formulation, testing, and packaging capabilities, Reliance helps brands select the right magnesium forms for the right applications, without compromising quality, compliance, or speed to market.
+With over 40 years of experience, deep ingredient expertise, and in-house formulation, testing, and packaging capabilities, Reliance helps brands integrate fiber strategically, without compromising texture, palatability, or speed to market.

 1. Source: SPINS Omni-Channel, 52 weeks ending 12/28/2025